Course-Specific Resources & Information

 - Inappropriate laptop/cell phone use (e.g. texting, chatting, checking Facebook or sports scores, answering the phone) will lower your attendance/participation grade, as described above!

 - Please silence your cell phone when class begins.
 It’s OK if you forget this once or twice and it rings during class (it may even happen to your instructor…): just silence it quickly (or answer it in German if your instructor encourages you to do so!), apologize auf Deutsch (“Entschuldigung!”) and try not to let it happen again.
 If you MUST answer a call, please leave the room to do so, and please explain the reason to your instructor afterwards.

 - Your instructor’s office hours: Please take advantage of this resource – don’t be shy!!

 - German Lab: Mon – Thu 1-4 pm.
 The German Lab meets virtually – sign up for the German Lab here.
 You can go to the German Lab for help with any kind of German-related question.
 You can ask for help with assignments, for grammar explanations, or you can just go to practice speaking.

 - English Grammar for Students of German: This book explains English grammar simply, with lots of English & German examples to compare and contrast.
 It’s the ideal remedy if you’re having difficulty understanding the grammar explanations you encounter in class and for homework.
 We recommend that you read the relevant sections of the book quickly, like a novel, but that you read them multiple times, to let the material slowly sink in.
-The book is available at the campus bookstores as recommended reading for this course.
+Additional resources are available on the book’s website (e.g. a review booklet & answer key).
+The book is available at the campus bookstores as recommended reading for this course, or you can buy the eBook version.
 You can borrow a copy in order to decide if you would like to buy the book – just ask your instructor!